irvanggtq/ML-Linear-Regression-and-Time-Series-Forecasting/README.md

 # Multiple Linear Regression
 - Multiple linear regression is a statistical method to estimate the relationship between two or more independent variables and one dependent variable.

+# Time Series
+- A Time Series is typically defined as a series of values that one or more variables take over successive time periods.
+For example, sales volume over a period of successive years, average temperature in a city over months etc.
+- Therefore, Time Series forecast is about forecasting a variable’s value in future, based on it’s own past values.
+- To modelling time series data, we used prophet module.
+Prophet models time series as a generalized additive model (GAM) combining the trend function, seasonality function, holiday effects, and an error term in one model
+- In machine learning, train/test split splits the data randomly.
+But, in time series data the values at the rear of the dataset if for testing and everything else for training.
+- The better the model is the model with the more similar the data from the model obtained to the original data.
+One of the indicators is to look at the MAPE value (the smaller one is the better one).

 # Evaluate Model
 -	One way to evaluate models is to use MAPE
 -	The Mean Absolute Percentage Error (MAPE) can be used in machine learning to measure the accuracy of a model.